rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ssh maximum-auth-attempts 5
 ```

 The Aruba CX firmware has rock solid cryptographic algorithms out of the box.
 See the [link](#references-ssh-history) in the references below for the exact algorithms.
+For a table of ssh server commands, see the [Aruba CX SSH server commands](#aruba-cx-ssh-server-commands) below.

 Cisco IOS